somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

  *

-### Composing Dualities gives Fundamental Laws - Every Fundamental Law is an Equilibrium Phase Diagram
+### Duality is a Fundamental Law - Every Fundamental Law is a Duality (an Equilibrium Phase Diagram)

+ * Every Fundamental Law is a Duality.

  * Every **Fundamental Law** is a **Composition Law of Duality**.
 This means that every Fundamental Law is obtained by **Composing Dualities**.
 This is just a restatement of the fact that every Fundamental Law is an Equilibrium Phase Boundary.
 In particular, every Mathematically correct Equation is an Equilibrium Phase Boundary which can be obtained by **composing Dualities**.